59Frames/colr/README.md

 # Colr

-Colr is an revolutionary Java based color tool.
+Colr is an revolutionary Java based color tool which helps you getting the perfect color for every moment.
+Every color from the integrated palettes are handpicked by me.

 ## Getting Started